The Astonishing Color of After: Plot summary

 At the novel’s opening, Leigh states that her mother Dory has turned into a red bird after her suicide, after leaving a note with the crossed-out statement: “I want you to remember”.
 Leigh experiences trauma from these events and feels that she cannot confide in her best friend Axel.
 This is because, in Leigh’s mind, their friendship has become complicated because she kissed him on the same day of her mother’s suicide.
 Leigh is an artist and relies only on pencils and charcoal, refusing to add colors to her artwork.

 Leigh’s father, Brian, refuses to believe that her mother has turned into a red bird, even after a bird visits their home.
 Leigh’s father nonetheless buys her tickets to meet Leigh’s Taiwanese grandparents, Waipo and Waigong (grandmother and grandfather in Mandarin, respectively).
 Dory’s estrangement from her parents led her to not teach Leigh Mandarin, so there is an immediate language barrier between her and her grandparents.
 Leigh learns that her grandparents burned the box the red bird had brought her.
-Additionally, her father gets into an argument with Waipo and leaves for Hong Kong...
+Additionally, her father gets into an argument with Waipo and leaves for Hong Kong.

 Leigh meets an English speaker named Feng who is a close friend of the family.
 Leigh also burns incense that allows her to see her parents’ memories.
 At night, she begins to burn special incense and items that mean something to the owner to see memories of the past, such as photographs, a necklace, or a letter.
 These memories include those of her parents, her grandparents, and herself.
-Occasionally, she thinks of Axel and events that took place over her freshman year of high school, such as him asking one of their classmates, Leanne out.
+Occasionally, she thinks of Axel and events that took place over her freshman year of high school, such as him asking out one of their classmates, Leanne.